aptos-labs/aptos-core/terraform/helm/fullnode/README.md

   "LoadBalancer".
 * `service.loadBalancerSourceRanges`: If you enable the LoadBalancer service you can set this to a list of IP ranges to restrict access to.
 * `image.tag`: Select the image tag to deploy.
 Backup and restore images are specified separately in `backup.image.tag` and `restore.image.tag`.
-For a full list of image tags, check out the [Diem dockerhub][].
+For a full list of image tags, check out the [Aptos dockerhub][].
 Some useful tags:
   - `testnet`: the image Testnet validators are running
   - `devnet`: nightly build off of main
   - `release-*`: build off of the corresponding release branch